faizanpsk2002/Alarm-Clock-with-GUI/README.md

 # Alarm-Clock-with-GUI
 I have made a alarm clock using Python.
-IDE : VS Code, Programming Language : Python
+IDE : VS Code
+Programming Language : Python